 - Buying energy-efficient window treatments, including honeycomb shades

-Nevertheless, if you’re noticing large drafts even when your windows are closed, you may be due to install new windows.
+Nevertheless, if you’re noticing big airflow even when your windows are closed, you may be due to install new windows.

 Your Windows Need Repair or Don’t Work Properly

-It’s not a positive sign if your window frames appear mushy.
-This is a sign the frame has received water damage and is starting to rot, which could lead to major issues with your windows.
-You might have issues opening, closing and locking your windows if this is going on.
+It’s not a great sign if your window frames appear soft.
+This indicates the frame has been subject to water damage and is starting to rot, which could lead to major issues with your windows.
+You might have trouble opening, closing and locking your windows if this is going on.

 Another flag that your windows require replacement is condensation.
-Occasional condensation is common, including on the exterior from dew or on the interior from humidity.
+Intermittent condensation is expected, such as on the exterior from dew or on the interior from humidity.
 However, if you’re seeing condensation between panes of glass, the seals have likely failed.

-In either circumstance, you should begin prepping to replace your windows in the immediate future.
+In either circumstance, you should get started preparing to replace your windows shortly.